 Weaving a narrative of love and joy

 As the holidays approach in the U.S., some of us feel the heaviness of this moment in time, making it difficult to imagine the future with any sort of certainty.
-2016 has been a particularly difficult year not only the United States, but around the globe.
+2016 has been a particularly difficult year not only in the United States, but around the globe.

 These struggles are part of a continued effort towards liberation.
 I don’t mean to dismiss the pain many of us have experienced this past year, particularly in communities of color.
 I would, however, like to unpack the hidden gifts in the pain and the importance of not letting the challenges of tomorrow get the better of us right now.
 Poet Khalil Gibran offers the following: